tanaikech/taking-advantage-of-google-apps-script/README.md

 - [PDFApp](https://github.com/tanaikech/PDFApp) : This is a Google Apps Script library for managing PDFs.
 - [ScriptHistoryApp](https://github.com/tanaikech/ScriptHistoryApp) : This is a Google Apps Script library for managing the histories of the Google Apps Script project.
 - [MicrosoftDocsApp](https://github.com/tanaikech/MicrosoftDocsApp) : This is a Google Apps Script library for using Microsoft Docs files (Word, Excel, and PowerPoint files) using [Document service](https://developers.google.com/apps-script/reference/document), [Spreadsheet service](https://developers.google.com/apps-script/reference/spreadsheet), and [Slides Service](https://developers.google.com/apps-script/reference/slides) of Google Apps Script.
+- [CorporaApp](https://github.com/tanaikech/CorporaApp) : This is a Google Apps Script library for managing the corpora of Gemini API.

 <br>